sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUT)/Chapters/3 - Coalescence/1 - Cleanup.md

 Frisk stared.
 Slowly they mouthed, "What is happening here..."

 Toriel caught the child's confused movements, and glanced toward them.
 "My child?
-Is what he is saying true?"
+Is what he is saying true?
+Has the mountain truly been given a new name?"

 Frisk shook their head.
 "I just climbed Mount Ebott.
 It's definitely still named that, but... it's also a mountain in California, in the United States..."